marmarek/qubes-doc/en/_doc/user/common-tasks/getting-started.md

  * [Device Handling] (block, USB, and PCI devices)

 If you encounter any problems, please visit the [Help, Support, and Mailing Lists] page.

+## Compatible Hardware

+Make sure your hardware is [compatible](/hcl/), as Qubes OS cannot run on every type of computer.
+Also, check out [Qubes-certified Laptops](/doc/certified-laptops/).

+## Downloads

+[Download](/downloads/) an ISO, learn how to verify its authenticity and integrity, and follow our guides to install Qubes OS.
+Looking for the source code?
+You'll find it on [GitHub](https://github.com/QubesOS).

+## Documentation

+Peruse our extensive library of [documentation](/doc/) for users and developers of Qubes OS.
+You can even help us [improve](/doc/doc-guidelines/) it!

 [getting-started-32]: /getting-started-32/